HassenIO/blog-old/content/blog/2019/08/sailing-with-kuberneters-chapter-1-dockerize-an-app/index.md

 ---
-title: Create Your First Kubernetes Cluster on AWS - Part 1
+title: "Sailing with Kubernetes.
+Chapter 1: Dockerize an App"
 date: "2019-08-19T00:00:00.000Z"
 description: Kubernetes doesn't have to be hard.
-In this first post of the series, I create a basic web app, until I push a Docker image containing the app to Docker Hub.
+In this first post of the series, I create a basic web app, then I push a Docker image containing the app to Docker Hub.
 ---

 Hello World,